Blackboyy01/Blackboyy01.github.io/README.md

 **Project Description**

 An end-to-end data pipeline and interactive dashboard developed entirely in Microsoft Excel.
 This project transformed raw transactions into a structured analytical model to diagnose revenue volatility and channel performance.
 I built an automated ETL pipeline using Power Query to transition the business from manual reporting to real-time, evidence-based decision-making.
+I identified $3.69M top-performing outlet type and concentration risks in the product portfolio to guide strategic expansion priorities

  **Tools Used**

-Microsoft Excel
+- Microsoft Excel
--Power Query
+- Power Query
--Pivot Tables and Slicers
+- Pivot Tables and Slicers
--Advanced Formulas
+- Advanced Formulas

 **Key Insights**